KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 If an edge node has no internet access, you can generate a TAR file that contains everything in the /opt/kylo/setup folder, including the downloaded application binaries.

-a.
-Install the Kylo RPM on a node that has internet access.
+1. Install the Kylo RPM on a node that has internet access.

 .. code-block:: shell

     $ rpm -ivh kylo-<version>.noarch.rpm.rpm
 ..

-b.
-Run the script, which will download all application binaries and put them in their respective directory in the setup folder.
+2. Run the script, which will download all application binaries and put them in their respective directory in the setup folder.

 .. code-block:: shell

     $ /opt/kylo/setup/generate-offline-install.sh
 ..

-c.
-Copy the /opt/kylo/setup/kylo-install.tar file to the node you install the RPM on.
+3. Copy the /opt/kylo/setup/kylo-install.tar file to the node you install the RPM on.
 This can be copied to a temp directory.
 It doesn’t have to be put in the /opt/kylo/setup folder.

-d.
-Run the command to tar up the setup folder.
+4. Run the command to tar up the setup folder.

 .. code-block:: shell

     tar -xvf kylo-install.tar
 ..

-e.
-Note the directory name where you untar’d the files.
+5. Note the directory name where you untar’d the files.
 This will be referred to in the rest of the doc by OFFLINE_SETUP_DIR.

 Step 2: Create Linux Users and Groups